dxw/whippet/readme.md

 - MySQL ([mysql](https://registry.hub.docker.com/_/mysql/))
 - WordPress ([Dockerfile](docker-images/whippet-wordpress/Dockerfile)) - bound to port 8000

+By default it sets WP_SITEURL/WP_HOME to http://localhost:8000.
+You can override that with the following command (WP_HOME is set from the value of WP_SITEURL so you only have to define one constant):

+    echo "<?php define('WP_SITEURL', 'http://mymachine.local:8000');" > config/server-local.php

 ### whippet server stop

 Stops all running whippet containers.